 What’s the Cost of an Attorney for Personal Injury Charge?

-Instead, we’ll use a predetermined percentage of your final settlement an amount to pay for the services we provide.
+Instead, we’ll use a predetermined percentage of your final settlement amount to pay for the services we provide.
 The typical contingency fee is about 33%.
 This means that you don’t need to pay upfront fees or deposits, nor will you be charged any additional fees to represent yourself.
-When you work with Accident Lawyer, you are able to seek justice for serious injuries without having to worry about debts that may arise.
+When you work with an Accident Lawyer, you can seek justice for serious injuries without having to worry about debts that may arise.

-Accident Lawyer aims to provide legal assistance as easy and affordable as is possible.
-Contact us today for your complimentary consultation and find out more about the services our lawyers can help you.
+Accident Lawyer aims to provide legal assistance as easily and affordable as is possible.
+Contact us today for your complimentary consultation and find out more about the services our lawyers can help you with.